 Traveling for an IPL match?
-L&T Metro Rail, Hyderabad makes it all easy with WhatsApp e-ticketing | www.lokmattimes.com
+L&T Metro Rail, Hyderabad Makes It all easy with WhatsApp e-ticketing | www.lokmattimes.com

-New Delhi [India], May 3 (/PNN): The Indian Premier League (IPL) is one of the biggest sporting events in ...
+New Delhi (India).
+May 4: The Indian Premier League (IPL) is one of the biggest sporting events in the ...

 To book your Metro e-tickets, all you have to do is follow these simple steps: